 - If you didn’t get the MaxPass, when it’s time to get another FP send your runner to get one as quick as possible!
 The less time you wait between getting your FP’s, the more FP’s you can get!
 Which means more rides and less waiting in line!

 Follow this plan throughout the day and you’ll be much happier as you get to enjoy Disney rather than waiting in lots of lines!

 I will add that some of the new and more popular rides are going to have long lines even with FP’s.
 So if one of those rides are on your must do list read on to find out how to stay entertained while waiting in line.

 - How do you get a FP?
 All you need to get a FP is your entry ticket.
 They aren’t extra things you need to purchase (phew haha) Every ride that offers a FP will have a designated area with FP distribution machines. (not every ride offers FP.
-Check out a park map to see all the rides that offer them) Put your entry ticket in the machine and it will dispense a FP for you. (just don’t forget to grab your entry ticket) You will need to do this for each person in your party because the FP’s are only good for one (1) person.
+Check out a park map to see all the rides that offer them) Put your park entry ticket in the machine and it will dispense a FP for you. (just don’t forget to grab your park entry ticket) You will need to do this for each person in your party because the FP’s are only good for one (1) person.
 UPDATE You still get your FP’s the same way, through the distribution machines, BUT the FP now just goes onto your park entry ticket.
 You will need to scan your park ticket when you go through the FP line.
 The machines still dispense a FP, but it is just a reminder ticket.
 You do not need it to get on the ride.
 2ND UPDATE There are also info stands all over the park where you can have a cast member add, change, or cancel FP’s for you.

 - When to get another FP?
 Like I mentioned above you can only get one FP every two hours.
 So as soon as that two hours is up you’ll want to hurry and get another FP.
 This makes it so you can get as many FP’s as possible.